EndlessSkyCommunity/endless-sky/docs/rfcs/jump_arrive_depart_modifiers.md

 ```
-arrive focusable
+arrive focusable <value>
 ```
 (Planet property)
 Allow automatically aiming for this planet when arriving in the system.
+The default value if this value is not given is true.